ageron/handson-ml2/README.md

     $ virtualenv env
     $ source ./env/bin/activate

 There are different packages for TensorFlow, depending on your platform.
 Please edit `requirements.txt` using your favorite editor, and make sure only the right one for your platform is uncommented.
-Default is Python 2, Ubuntu/Linux 64-bits, CPU-only.
+Default is Python 3.5, Ubuntu/Linux 64-bits, CPU-only.

 Then install the required python packages using pip:

     $ pip install -r requirements.txt

+If you want to install the Jupyter extensions, run the following command (this is optional but recommended as it allows you to view a table of contents in each notebook):

+    $ jupyter contrib nbextension install --user

 Finally, launch Jupyter:

     $ jupyter notebook

 This should start the Jupyter server locally, and open your browser.
-Click on `index.ipynb` to get started.
+Click on `index.ipynb` to get started (note: you can visit `/nbextensions` to turn extensions on or off).